digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 - The **Application Provider** who sells licenses.
 - The **Application User** who buys licenses.
-- The underlying **Amulet** token system that handles payments, using `Canton Coin <https://www.canton.network/blog/canton-coin-a-canton-network-native-payment-application>`__.
+- The underlying **Amulet** token system that handles payments, using `CC <https://www.canton.network/blog/canton-coin-a-canton-network-native-payment-application>`__.
 - The **DSO Party**, the Decentralized Synchronizer Operations Party who operates the Amulet payment system.
 In CN, this is the Super Validators.

 The application issues licenses using the following process: